Additional Support and Disability Advice Centre

 Guidance and support

-ASDAC provides a confidential service for all students with additional learning needs and can give you advice on academic support.
-They can also discuss what reasonable adjustments you may require and refer you to appropriate agencies for support.
+We can also discuss what reasonable adjustments you may require and refer you to appropriate agencies for support.

 The 3rd floor of the Nuffield Building is well ventilated.
 A Perspex screen in our reception area helps to protect staff, students and visitors and there is access to a sanitiser station.